MelissaZhuu/qr-code-component-main/README.md

 ### Useful resources

-- [CSS Basics](https://web.dev/learn/css) - This is an amazing website that goes over all the CSS concepts which I used for a refresher.
+- [CSS Basics](https://web.dev/learn/css) - This website goes over all the CSS concepts which I used for a refresher.
 - [CSS Flexbox Cheat Sheet](https://yoksel.github.io/flex-cheatsheet/#section-display) - I found this amazing CSS flexbox cheat sheet that was really helpful.
 You can toggle the different flexbox properties and see how the items behave.

 ## Author